-- have effective safeguarding (including child protection) policies and procedures in place that are: - in accordance with local authority guidance, locally agreed inter-agency procedures and national minimum standards - inclusive of services that extend beyond the school/college day (e.g. boarding accommodation, community activities on school premises, etc.); - reviewed at least annually - > made available to parents or carers on request; and - provided in a format appropriate to the understanding of children, particularly where schools cater for children with additional learning needs. - operate safe recruitment procedures that take account of the need to safeguard children, including arrangements to ensure that all appropriate checks are carried out on new staff and unsupervised volunteers who will work with children, including relevant checks - ensure that the head teacher and all other permanent staff and volunteers who work with children undertake the training necessary to carry out their responsibilities for safeguarding effectively, which is kept up to date by refresher training;
+- have effective safeguarding (including child protection) policies and procedures in place that are: - in accordance with local authority guidance, locally agreed inter-agency procedures and national minimum standards - inclusive of services that extend beyond the school/college day (e.g. boarding accommodation, community activities on school premises, etc.); - reviewed at least annually - > made available to parents or carers on request; and - provided in a format appropriate to the understanding of children, particularly where schools cater for children with additional learning needs. - operate safe recruitment procedures that take account of the need to safeguard children, including arrangements to ensure that all appropriate checks are carried out on new staff and unsupervised volunteers who will work with children, including relevant checks

-- give clear guidance to temporary staff and volunteers providing cover during shortterm absences and who will be working with children - ensure that the governing body remedies without delay any deficiencies or weaknesses regarding any child protection arrangements brought to its attention; and - ensure that the DSP, the designated governor and the chair of governors undertake training in inter-agency working that is provided by, or to standards agreed by, the SCB, as well as refresher training to keep their knowledge and skills up to date, in addition to basic safeguarding training. - All members of governing bodies should undertake relevant safeguarding and child protection training within the first term of starting the role.
+- ensure that the head teacher and all other permanent staff and volunteers who work with children undertake the training necessary to carry out their responsibilities for safeguarding effectively, which is kept up to date by refresher training; - give clear guidance to temporary staff and volunteers providing cover during shortterm absences and who will be working with children - ensure that the governing body remedies without delay any deficiencies or weaknesses regarding any child protection arrangements brought to its attention; and - ensure that the DSP, the designated governor and the chair of governors undertake training in inter-agency working that is provided by, or to standards agreed by, the SCB, as well as refresher training to keep their knowledge and skills up to date, in addition to basic safeguarding training. - All members of governing bodies should undertake relevant safeguarding and child protection training within the first term of starting the role.
 This ensures they have the knowledge and information needed to perform their functions and understand their wider safeguarding responsibilities.
-Members of the governing body should complete, as a minimum, the Keeping Learners Safe modules.
+Members of the governing body fall within Group F of the National Safeguarding Training, Learning and Development Standards and should complete, as a minimum, Group A Safeguarding training available online from Social Care Wales.
+Governors can also be directed to the Keeping Learners Safe modules.
 These support all staff in education settings to understand their safeguarding responsibilities as set out in Keeping Learners Safe guidance.
 There are five separate modules available on Hwb.